 - Carnal Knowledge of a Minor (ages 13-14) where convicted is more than five years older than victim

-Many other sex crimes require convicted persons to register on the sex offenders registry, but a sex crimes lawyer with our firm can petition to have this penalty dismissed following successful completion of jail time, community service, and/or probation or parole.
+Many other sex crimes require convicted persons to register on the sex offenders registry, but a Virginia lawyer with our firm can petition to have this penalty dismissed following successful completion of jail time, community service, and/or probation or parole.
 Visit our Virginia sex offender registry page for more information.